leahmfulmer/launch-school/py109/my_study_guide.md

 ```

 #### variables as pointers
-Variables are described as "pointers" because they reference or "point to" object located in memory, rather than "containing" or "being" objects themselves.
+Variables are described as "pointers" because they reference or "point to" a location in memory or "address space" that contains the object assigned to the value.
+One can also describe variables as "references", which is used interchangably with "poiners".
 Let's see an example...

 ```python
 # this is not a reassignment of the 'my_list' variable;